2026 Vision Insurance Cheat Sheet

 Pros of Vision Insurance:

-Saves on routine care.
-A standard eye, which typically costs $100-$200 without insurance, is covered by most vision plans for a copay—a fixed out-of-pocket amount you pay at the visit, usually $10-$25.
+- Saves on routine care.
+A standard eye exam, which typically costs $75–$200 without insurance (averaging $136 at most optometrists), is covered by most vision plans for a copay—a fixed out-of-pocket amount you pay at the visit, usually $10-$25.
 This means you only pay $10-$25 for the exam, with the insurance covering the rest.

-Vision insurance, on average, is inexpensive, $5 to $30 monthly in premiums.
+- Vision insurance, on average, is inexpensive, costing $5 to $35 monthly in premiums.

 Cons of Vision Insurance:

-To decide if vision insurance is worth it, you need to know its costs compared to your eye care expenses.
-In 2025, vision insurance premiums typically range from $5 to $35 per month ($60-$420 per year), depending on the provider, plan type, and coverage level.
+To decide if vision insurance is worth it, you need to know its costs compared to your eye care expenses, and you must weigh the monthly premiums against out-of-pocket costs.
+In 2026, vision insurance premiums typically range from $5–$35 per month, with standard individual plans averaging $15–$22/month, depending on the provider, plan type, and coverage level.
 Here’s a breakdown to help you weigh the value.

 Monthly Premiums: